-Reddit Receives An Inquiry Request From FTC About Its AI-Related Deals
+Reddit Receives an Inquiry Request from FTC about Its AI-Related Deals

 - Reddit signed a deal with Google worth $60 million per year that’ll allow the tech giant to use Reddit’s content for training its AI models

-- Reddit is also expected to make an additional $203 million over the next 2 to 3 years through other data licensing deals
+- Reddit is also expected to make an additional $203 million over the next 2-3 years through other data licensing deals

 On Friday, Reddit received an inquiry from The Federal Trade Commission (FTC) about its plans to license its platform to AI companies for training their language models.